Skip to content

 Cross-cutting categorisation for any entity.

-Unique constraint: (account_id, name).
+Unique constraint: (accountId, name).
 No duplicate tag names per account.

 8.13 entity_tag